-- (I) If the Member wishes to make further submissions before the Appeals Tribunal, he or she must provide a written outline to the GMPC at least 10 Business Days prior to the hearing date. - (m) If CPA Australia wishes to make further submissions before the Appeals Tribunal, it must provide: - a written outline to the Member at least 5 Business Days prior to the hearing date; and - (ii) a copy of the written submissions to the Member at least 5 Business Days prior to the hearing date. - (n) The Appeals Tribunal will have the power to make a fresh Determination in respect of an appeal from the Determination of a Disciplinary Tribunal or OPT, including: - the imposition of any one or more of the penalties set out under Article 39(b) of the Constitution: - (ii) requiring the Member to pay costs and expenses not exceeding the Maximum Costs; and - (iii) requiring CPA Australia to pay to the Member a sum by way of contribution to his or her costs incurred in connection with the hearing and Determination of the Complaint and the appeal thereof, in such amount as the Appeals Tribunal in its discretion thinks fit. - (o) There will be no further right of appeal from a Determination of an Appeals Tribunal, including in respect of a determination relating to suspension of a Member. - (p) For the avoidance of doubt, By-Laws 5.5(a), 5.5(f), 5.5(g), 5.5(h), 5.5(l), 5.5(m), 5.5(o), 5.5(p) and 5.5(q) apply to all proceedings before the Appeals Tribunal. - (q) Service of a notice of appeal to the GMPC by a Member will operate to stay recovery of any penalty or costs imposed by the OPT or Disciplinary Tribunal pending the Determination of the appeal by the Appeals Tribunal.

-5.7 General provisions regarding Tribunals

-- (a) No person may serve upon more than one Tribunal in respect of the same Complaint. - (b) For the avoidance of doubt, nothing in By-Law 5.7(a) prohibits the same GMPC, ICM or PCO from assisting more than one Tribunal concurrently nor more than one Tribunal in respect of the same Complaint. - (c) A Member is entitled to have legal representation in proceedings before a Tribunal, including the presentation of its submissions by legal counsel.

-5.8 Publication of Complaint Determination

-- (a) Subject to By-Laws 5.8(b), (c) and (d), following the Determination of a Tribunal (including the expiry of any appeal period or, where an appeal is lodged, the Determination of any such appeal), the Chief Executive Officer or his or her delegate must cause a note of every Determination, including both the name of the Member and a brief record of the proceeding, to be published. - (b) If a Tribunal concludes that, in its opinion, there are exceptional circumstances, publication may be limited to a note identifying: - (i) the provision of the Constitution or By-Laws the subject of the Determination; or - (ii) a brief record of the proceeding the subject of the Determination; or - (iii) both (i) and (ii) above, without the Members name.
+- (I) If the Member wishes to make further submissions before the Appeals Tribunal, he or she must provide a written outline to the GMPC at least 10 Business Days prior to the hearing date. - (m) If CPA Australia wishes to make further submissions before the Appeals Tribunal, it must provide: - a written outline to the Member at least 5 Business Days prior to the hearing date; - (ii) a copy of the written submissions to the Member at least 5 Business Days prior to the hearing date. - (n) The Appeals Tribunal will have the power to make a fresh Determination in respect of an appeal from the Determination of a Disciplinary Tribunal or OPT, including: - the imposition of any one or more of the penalties set out under Article 39(b) of the Constitution: - (ii) requiring the Member to pay costs and expenses not exceeding the Maximum Costs; and - (iii) requiring CPA Australia to pay to the Member a sum by way of contribution to his or her costs incurred in connection with the hearing and Determination of the Complaint and the appeal thereof, in such amount as the Appeals Tribunal in its discretion thinks fit. - (o) There will be no further right of appeal from a Determination of an Appeals Tribunal, including in respect of a determination relating to suspension of a Member. - (p) For the avoidance of doubt, By-Laws 5.6(a), 5.6(f), 5.6(g), 5.6(h), 5.6(l), 5.6(m), 5.6(n), 5.6(o), 5.6(p) and 5.6(q) apply to all proceedings before the Appeals Tribunal. - (q) Service of a notice of appeal to the GMPC by a Member will operate to stay recovery of any penalty or costs imposed by the OPT or Disciplinary Tribunal pending the Determination of the appeal by the Appeals Tribunal. - 5.8 General provisions regarding Tribunals - (a) No person may serve upon more than one Tribunal in respect of the same Complaint. - (b) For the avoidance of doubt, nothing in By-Law 5.8(a) prohibits the same GMPC, ICM or PCO from assisting more than one Tribunal concurrently nor more than one Tribunal in respect of the same Complaint. - (c) A Member is entitled to have legal representation in proceedings before a Tribunal, including the presentation of its submissions by legal counsel. - 5.9 Publication of Complaint Determination - (a) Subject to By-Laws 5.9(b), (c) and (d), following the Determination of a Tribunal (including the expiry of any appeal period or, where an appeal is lodged, the Determination of any such appeal), the GMPC or his or her delegate must cause a note of every Determination, including both the name of the Member and a brief record of the proceeding, to be published. - (b) If a Tribunal concludes that, in its opinion, there are exceptional circumstances, publication may be limited to a note identifying: - (i) the provision of the Constitution or By-Laws the subject of the Determination; or - (ii) a brief record of the proceeding the subject of the Determination; or - (iii) both (i) and (ii) above, without the Members name. - (c) Of themselves: - (i) embarrassment; or - (ii) detriment to future livelihood; or - (iii) the Member's name having already been published by any other party (whether in any proceeding in a court or by any governmental or semi-governmental authority or howsoever otherwise) in connection with or in any way related to substantially the same conduct as was under consideration by the Tribunal, would not ordinarily be considered exceptional circumstances.